ucsd-cse110-fa23/cse-110-project-team-1/README.md

  You also need an internet connection if you do not have the dependencies installed, they will be downloaded.

-## How to run PantryPal Server and UI
+## How to run PantryPal Server and UI Loacally
 ### Windows
 To run the app locally, download the repository, add your `key.txt` file, and double click the `start` file.
  > If you have extensions enabled, this will be the     `start.bat` file.